jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/10-Techvolution-ANP.md

 **What is meant by the term "Techvolution" and how does it relate to the author's ideas?**
    Evolution typically takes many generations to change a lifeform.
 New technology is invented that changes society and humans within a few years.
 Human technology co-evolution needed a new name, hence the new word "Techvolution."
 Being how powerful techvolution is, it means our primary identities should be what technology do we control, our allies should be who is helping us improve our technology, and our enemies must be who is getting in our way.

+## Application 1 - Bon Voyage

+On a boat, who are your friends, what do you bring.

+Then you get lost.
+Now you live in the .
+Not because anything has changed.
+But because you.
+And all the problems you face, would apply to everything single person the same way.

 ## Chapter 1 - The Rules of the Game